 Women interested in breast augmentation need to make a number of decisions regarding their breast implants.
 These important choices include the selection of breast implant volume and projection, the final placement of their implant, and where they would prefer their incision to be made.
 One key decision patients must also make is which implant filler material they want: silicone or saline.

-I and my plastic surgery team will help you during your consultation and make a recommendation based on your desired outcome and anatomy.
-However, the choice is highly personal and is the patient’s decision to make.
+My plastic surgery team and I will help you during your consultation and make a recommendation based on your desired outcome and anatomy.
+However, the saline vs. silicone choice is highly personal and is the patient’s decision to make.

 Simplifying Your Choice